stan-dev/cmdstanpy/docsrc/workflow.rst

 The: :class:`CmdStanModel` class provides methods to compile and run the Stan program.
-A CmdStanModel object can be instantiated by specifying either a Stan file or the executable file.
+A CmdStanModel object can be instantiated by specifying either a Stan file or the executable file, or both.
+If only the Stan file path is specified, the constructor will check for the existence of a correspondingly named exe file in the same directory.
+If found, it will use this as the exe file path.

-By default, when a CmdStanModel object is instantiated from a Stan file, CmdStanPy will automatically compile the model if:
+By default, when a CmdStanModel object is instantiated from a Stan file, the constructor will compile the model as needed.

-- CmdStanPy cannot find a corresponding executable file in the same directory, or
-- The timestamp on the executable is older than the Stan file.

-The argument `compile` controls this behavoir.
+The constructor argument `compile` controls this behavior.

+* ``compile=False``: never compile the Stan file.
-When ``False`` the model object doesn't try to compile the Stan file.
+* ``compile=Force``: always compile the Stan file.
-When ``True`` the model compiles the Stan file only if the timestamp is older than the Stan file.
+* ``compile=True``: (default) compile the Stan file as needed, i.e., if no exe file exists or if the Stan file is newer than the exe file.
-When ``Force`` the model always compiles or recompiles the mode.

 .. code-block:: python